 In June 2017 they released their much anticipated second album Signal Fire.
 With Signal Fire Twin Flames further pushed the boundaries of “Contemporary Folk”.
 Signal Fire incorporates both Western and Indigenous instruments as well as various traditional instruments from around the world.
 Signal Fire has gained much recognition.
 They won Aboriginal Songwriters of the year for the second time at the 2017 Canadian Folk Music Awards.
 They also won Two Native American Music Awards in the United States: Best Folk Album and Group of the Year.
 “Ottawa's Twin Flames win big at Native American music awards Duo's 7 nominations were the most ever for a single artist” CBC Signal Fire has earned an impressive 17 nominations total from several award platforms throughout Canada and the United States.

 Most recently Twin Flames were chosen as artists in residence for Folk Alliance International 2019 conference, they were partnered with UNESCO to write the official song to celebrate the International Year of Indigenous Languages.
 The song Titled Human has been making a large impact on the international community.
 This song has reached #1 on the Indigenous Music Countdown.
-Fun Fact: Their music Video Broke Down Ski'tuuq nominated Best Music Video Recording Performance at the Native American Music Awards was the first Inuttitut music video to make it into best Music video Category.
+Fun Fact: Their music Video Broke Down Ski'tuuq nominated Best Music Video Recording Performance at the Native American Music Awards was the first Inuttitut music video to make it into best Music video Category and onto Much Music.
 Twin Flames are always proud and honored to represent their cultures and diversity through music.